egeny/fabuloos-website/documentation/api/sources.md

 // Will determine that the MIME type for this source is "video/mp4"
 // Will then search inside available renderers for the one capable of handling this MIME type

-// Sometimes, your URL doesn't have an extension or you want to force a renderer: player.sources({
+// Sometimes, your URL doesn’t have an extension or you want to force a renderer: player.sources({
   src:  "http://example.org/video",
   type: "application/vnd.apple.mpegurl" // Tell fabuloos that this URL is an HTTP Live Stream